miklevin/MikeLev.in/_posts/2022-12-28-planning-a-large-browser-automation-job.md

 headline: Preparing for a Large Browser Automation Job
 description: I'm getting ready for a big browser automation job.
 I'm creating a new folder, making a repository, giving the project a codename, loading data into a dataframe, deduplicating it, calculating an estimated time of completion, and generating API-calls for the full year.
 Plus, I'm setting up a structure to step through a database and perform an API call or browser automation, creating a namedtuple with 100 domains, and using a template for browser automation.
 keywords: Browser Automation, Folder, Repository, Codename, Dataframe, Deduplication, Estimated Time of Completion, API-Calls, Database, Namedtuple, Template, Headless Mode, Accepting Downloads, Slow Motion
-categories: browser automation, template, database
+categories: database, template, browser automation
 permalink: /blog/planning-a-large-browser-automation-job/
 layout: post
 ---